Amazon tried to ‘destroy’ Parler, social network says in new lawsuit

 Its original lawsuit, filed in January in Seattle’s federal district court, was billed primarily as an antitrust action, accusing Amazon of collaborating with Twitter to sink Parler’s business.
 Parler voluntarily dismissed that suit late Tuesday, an hour before a court-imposed deadline to file an amended complaint in the case.

-Amazon Web Services (AWS), the Seattle tech giant’s cloud-computing division, stopped working with Parler in January over what Amazon said was Parler’s inability to moderate violent content of the kind that spurred supporters of former President Donald Trump to storm the U.S. Capitol.
+Amazon Web Services (AWS), the Seattle tech giant’s cloud-computing division, stopped working with Parler in January over what Amazon said was Parler’s inability to moderate violent content of the kind that spurred supporters of former President Donald Trump to storm the U.S. Capitol on Jan.
+6.

 Parler, though, has said that Amazon’s primary motivation in pulling the plug on its services was in support of Twitter, a new AWS client.
 After Twitter banned Trump, Parler has said in court filings, he considered starting an account on Parler, which could have siphoned many of his 90 million followers from Twitter to Parler.